 Since I was studying psychology, I found myself learning more about the brain and how we learn and retain information.
 I was surprised to see how many different methods there are to learn things – some wacky and some more challenging.

-A lot of them inspired the material that I used to create some of the lessons in my time management course, Stress-Free Scheduling, which was released earlier this year.
+A lot of them inspired the material that I used to create some of the lessons in my time management course, Stress-Free Scheduling, which was released in 2016.

 Now, it’s about to be the middle of August.
 There are thousands of college students across the world going back to school and I believe that this information could make the difference in an A or a C in any class.

 So without further ado, I’m excited to share with you the best study tips for college students!

 *Disclosure: Some of the links included in this post are affiliate links, meaning I will receive a small percentage of each purchase you make (at absolutely no cost to you)!
 I only recommend products I fully support and always think about my readers when including them!*

 Start Each Day With a List of Must-Dos

 Unfortunately, seeing all of this work on your must-do list actually has a good chance of making you feel overwhelmed and extremely unmotivated.
 Talk about a rough start!

 Instead of allowing yourself to get into this mindset, make it a point to create a list of just three things that absolutely HAVE to get done that day.
 For example, if you have a test tomorrow and a paper the next day, those should take priority over whatever else is going on after that.